jamesesguerra/vault/c/2 - Formatted IO.md

 One pitfall is including different characters / white space in the format string.
 Once `scanf` tries to match a different character to the input string and cannot match, it will terminate and leave the characters in stdin to be read by the next call to `scanf`.

+**TLDR:**
+- try to match a number / letter to an input string and get whitespace, it's ok and ignore whitespace
+- try to match a different character e.g. symbols to an input string and get whitespace, get error and terminate

 ```c
 scanf("%d%d%f%f", i, x, y, j);
 ```